 The Best Activism Tool: Your Voice

-It’s very easy for people (like politicians) who don’t care about specific issues to ignore them.
+This may surprise some, but your local and state government is keeping tabs on you!
+What issues are important to you?
+Do they know about them or think that nothing matters to you because you aren’t taking to the streets with picket signs?
+It’s easy for people (like politicians) who don’t care about specific issues to ignore them.
 So how can we make sure our voices matter?

 This isn’t just limited to people in the government- if there’s a specific activist group doing great things in your area, writing letters of support goes a long way!

-- You could even write your own letter expressing why X organization (or whatever issue) means something to you and why it’s important if you receive a reply, even better!
+- You could even write your letter expressing why X organization (or whatever issue) means something to you and why it’s essential if you receive a reply; even better!

 - It means that the organization took its time to read your letter and appreciate what you had to say.
 Expressing your gratitude always helps strengthen a relationship.